WestGermanGenomeCenter/pacbio_variants/README.md

 __!!THIS PIPLINE IS IN-DEVELOPMENT AND EXPERIMENTAL, USE AT YOUR OWN RISK!!__

-## what this tools aims to deliver:
+## what this tool aims to deliver:
     - newest and best tools suited for HiFi data (only for now)
     - singletons and trio analysis (trio is coming sometime...)
     - human-first (hg38 for now), others should be possible (untested...)